yymengduuu/Palindrome-Checker/README.md

 ## 🔧 How to Use

-1. Open `index.html` in any modern web browser (or visit the GitHub Pages link if deployed).
+1. Open https://yymengduuu.github.io/Palindrome-Checker/ in any modern web browser.
 2. Enter a word or sentence in the input field.
 3. Click the **Check** button or press **Enter**.
 4. The result will be displayed immediately below the input.